brunolinardi/jogo_unity_plataforma_2D_curso_wenes/README.md

 # A generic Unity 2D platform game

 ## About
-This game is my first platform game made with Unity version 2019.4.18f1.
+This is my first platform game made with Unity version 2019.4.18f1.
 It's quite simple and it still needs some final touches

 ## Table of Contents
 <!--ts-->